 As you gear up to sell your home, you’re likely curious to know how much it’s worth.

 It used to be that the only way to find out the value of your home was to call up an appraiser, wait for them to run an analysis and perform an onsite visit, and pay several hundred dollars for their professional opinion.
+Nowadays, however, you can plug your address into an online price-check tool and get a free home value estimate faster than your next Amazon Prime delivery.

+What’s nice about HomeLight’s Home Value Estimate tool is that we pair housing market data with your own personal insights about your house.
 We figure since you’re the one living there, you probably know things about your home that the internet does not — like whether it needs a little or a lot of work.

-So, before we run any numbers, we’ll actually ask you 7 simple questions to understand your home type and what makes your property unique.
+So, before we run any numbers, we’ll actually ask you seven simple questions to understand your home type and what makes your property unique.
 We then combine your answers with data from multiple trusted sources to come up with a real-world valuation.
 Using this method, we can predict your home’s current value with far greater accuracy.

 Keep in mind, however, that online tools won’t offer you total precision, and the accuracy of your home value results will depend on the availability of real estate data in your locale.
 That’s why these tools are considered to be a good starting point, though not the end-all-be-all for pricing your home.